fsharp/fslang-design/tooling/FST-1033-analyzers.md

 ### Discussion Summary

-This RFC is inteded to start a discussion and iterate towards steps forward.
+This RFC is intended to start a discussion and iterate towards steps forward.
 We'll try to summarise the discussion here:

 @dsyme says: I'm not sure how else to make progress in a reasonable timeframe, short of expecting analyzers to be recompiled.